Mental Health Capstone (300304)

 • Analyse implications of Aboriginal social and emotional wellbeing for mental health improvements.

-• Demonstrate an advanced and integrated understanding of complex mental health issues through the translation of research outcomes to improve mental health care.
+• Demonstrate an advanced and integrated understanding of complex mental health issues through the analysis and developing understanding of research to improve mental health care.